 From the village green turn left down the main A422 road past Lilac Cottage & Oak Tree Cottage turning right into Stonepit Lane, continuing gently uphill past Greens Croft Way and after approx 100 yds turn right to take a public footpath immediately after house number 22.
 Keep ahead on partially grassed path soon to walk with hedge left and houses right, eventually crossing a stile where you will see a green Millennium Way waymarker.
 Go with hedge left for 70 paces, then immediately turn sharp left where the hedge ends ( there is a waymarker post here ) - (here we leave the Millennium Way for a while) and continue along edge of field with hedge left.
 The headland here is often overgrown. ( Ahead you have a good view of the Malvern Hills.)
 Continue around two sides of the field with hedge left looking carefully on the second side to take narrow gap, with way post left, to road.
 Take kissing gate on opposite side of road, then immediately take gap right with missing gate.

 Go diagonally across field to take a damaged / rudimentary stile in far corner or go through adjacent gated gap.
 Continue 1/2 right on the same heading to cross the next field diagonally passing under power lines to find corner stile.
 Take stile and also the one immediately opposite to next field to continue along field edge on an ill-defined path with hedge right to pass under power cables.
-Approx 200 paces after passing under the power cables look out for a wide hedge gap on right. ( This gap is about 40 paces after a lone tree .)
+Approx 200 paces after passing under the power cables look out for a wide hedge gap on right. ( This gap is about 40 paces after the second lone tree .)
 Take gap then go left to continue on same line but now with hedge left passing under power cables to reach vehicle track at the field corner gap.
 Cross track and continue down field with hedge left to eventually cross double stile footbridge.
 Continue around next field keeping hedge left.
 After approximately 250 yds ( just past a group of trees ) you come to a hedge gap on left with a narrow path coming in from the right.
 Ignore the gap and turn right here to take this narrow path across the field to reach hedge corner, then bear left keeping hedge left to find corner double fence stiles.
 Take stiles into next field then bear diagonally half right towards small barn behind which you will find a waymarked gate.
 Take gate and go forward to the T-junction and turn left along the track.

 Continue down this farm access track to reach road then turn left.
 Pass by entrance to Stockwood Lodge Farm, ( ignore wooden bridge left ) and continue past farm buildings and green railings to enter a very large field.
 Stay on same heading directly across the field towards the line of trees and a visible waypost at hedge gap.
 Continue through this wide gap into next field, cross the field between two lone trees to reach edge of wood where there is another waypost at the corner.
 Turn left here following the bridleway keeping wood on your right.
 Coming to another waypost follow waymarker slightly left cutting off the corner of the field to meet up with edge of wood directly ahead.
 On reaching the wood bear left to follow around to a gap where you will see another waypost.
 Turn right at the waypost keeping wood right.
 At the corner of field turn right for a few paces then left to find track.
 Go down track keeping house on right eventually reaching an attractive church in Dormston.
 Go past the church to T-junction and turn left onto Dormston Lane.